mongodb/awscdk-resources-mongodbatlas/API.md

 ### CfnProjectIpAccessListProps <a name="CfnProjectIpAccessListProps" id="awscdk-resources-mongodbatlas.CfnProjectIpAccessListProps"></a>

-Returns, adds, edits, and removes network access limits to database deployments in MongoDB Cloud.
+Returns, adds, edits, and removes network access limits to database deployments in Atlas.

 #### Initializer <a name="Initializer" id="awscdk-resources-mongodbatlas.CfnProjectIpAccessListProps.Initializer"></a>